theyosh/TerrariumPI/docs/_hardware/_sensor_detail.md

 {% if page.device_auto_detect %}
 ### Auto detect
-This relay will be auto detected during startup
+This sensor will be auto detected during startup or added by 'Scan sensors' in the menu.
 {% endif %}

 In order to use the **{{ page.device_title | default: page.title }}** use the following settings: